dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 As your project grows you may need to configure VS Code to debug multiple Dapr applications.
 This topic provides guidance on the steps you need to take.

-To follow along with the breakdown of configuration features please setup the [Hello World Quickstart Project](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world)
+To follow along with the breakdown of configuration features setup the [Hello World Quickstart Project](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world)

 ## Step 1: Configure launch.json
 This file contains information regarding the configurations you run during the debugging process.
-For the Hello World project, you will have two applications running along side 2 Dapr instances.
+For the Hello World project, you have two applications running along side 2 Dapr instances.
-Each SDK supported will require its own tweaks for the launching of the program but each configuration will contain a Daprd run task and a Daprd stop task.
+Each language configuration supported requires its own tweaks for the launching of the program but each configuration contains a Daprd run task and a Daprd stop task for its prelaunch and post debug actions.